 A terrace house with a long footprint could benefit from detectors at the front and back doors.
 These may have magnetic contacts on each door or PIR’s positioned on the walls opposite.

 In most homes the front door is generally deemed the most likely entry/exit route.
-So it makes sense if you are fitting a home security system to have the control sited near the front door so you can activate it easily when you leave your home.
+So it makes sense if you are fitting a home security system to have the control sited near the front door so you can arm and disarm it easily when you leave or enter your home.

 Using Exterior Lighting to Improve Security